 Asana has a similar G Suite add-on that connects your Gmail account.
 If you prefer it as a project management platform, you can automatically turn emails into Asana tasks, and access Asana data without leaving Gmail.
 Check out our guide to Asana!

 If you send lots of emails, you’re probably in need of a professional, unique email signature.
 You can create a basic signature in the Settings menu of Gmail, but if you want something more advanced, you’ll need an add-on like WiseStamp.
 With WiseStamp, you’ll be able to customize your signature with links, images, and other information so people can contact you conveniently.

 Zoom is a Gmail add-on designed to make it easier to meet with your teammates and clients.
-With it, you’ll be able to instantly start a new meeting (or schedule one) with your email thread correspondents.
+With it, you’ll be able to instantly start a new meeting (or schedule one — check out our list of the best appointment scheduling apps) with your email thread correspondents.
 Your thread participants will get an automatic notification before the meeting and a follow-up email with a meeting summary when it’s complete.

 G Suite has a built-in Tasks add-on, but if you want something a bit more advanced, try Todoist.
 With Todoist, you’ll be able to convert emails into tasks, manage task lists, and better organize your entire professional life—all without leaving Gmail.

 Giphy is a unique add-on because it doesn’t change how Gmail works; instead, it merely allows you to include animated gifs in your emails.
 Depending on the nature of your workplace, you may not get much functionality here, but a gif or two can otherwise add tons of personality to your messages.